Japan, US to share China worry as ministers meet in Tokyo - WTMJ

 Associated Press

-Blinken, in his opening remarks, said “it is no accident that we chose Japan for the first Cabinet level overseas travel” of the Biden administration, and that he and Austin are “here to reaffirm our commitment to the alliance and to build on it.”
+Blinken, in his opening remarks at an earlier meeting with Motegi, said “it is no accident that we chose Japan for the first Cabinet-level overseas travel” of the Biden administration, and that he and Austin are “here to reaffirm our commitment to the alliance and to build on it.”

 He said the United States and its allies are working on together on climate change, cyber security and health security “in support of our shared values.”